easteregg-lover/Server-raider-discord/INSTRUCTIONS.md

 I reccomend using such services as discloud, but remember they can ban you.

-Tutorial vide for discloud: https://youtu.be/k2HscBZPreY?si=6tdJwNDXppoWhvaq
+Tutorial video for discloud: https://youtu.be/k2HscBZPreY?si=6tdJwNDXppoWhvaq

 # I AM NOT RESPONSIBLE FOR ANY ISSUES, DAMAGES, OR CONSEQUENCES THAT MAY OCCUR FROM THE USE, COPYING, OR DISTRIBUTION OF THIS CODE.
 BY PROCEEDING, YOU AGREE TO THESE TERMS.